Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Methods for Generalized Navigation

 \textbf{Fluoroscopy simulation:} To emulate realistic fluoroscopic feedback, we translated the overhead camera images, such as those shown in Fig.~\ref{fig:mazesetup}, into simulated fluoroscopic images, such as those in Fig.~\ref{fig:algofig}.
 The fluoroscopic view consists of the robot segmentation overlaid in black over a noisy light gray image.
 When a contrast injection is initiated, a dark gray color fills the vessels by following the path of a breadth-first search along the vessel segmentation (obtained via color thresholding) centerline.
 The contrast fills the vessels over 1-2 seconds, depending on the size of the vessels, remains for four seconds, and then dissipates for 1-2 seconds.

 \textbf{Data collection:} Initially, ten demonstrations were performed for each of the 36 mazes.
 In this initial set, we collected 218 normal demonstrations and 142 recovery demonstrations.
-During normal demonstrations, the robot begins at the base of the entry to the maze.
+During normal demonstrations, the robot starts at the base of the maze's entrance.
 In contrast, during recovery demonstrations, the robot begins in an expected failure mode (e.g., in the wrong branch, past the target, or nearly buckling against the wall).
 The experimenter could press a button to inject contrast at any point.
 Once the robot's tip point enters the area of the target aneurysm, the trial is considered successful, and the time elapsed is recorded.
 If, for a set of demonstrations on a particular target, the time elapsed is more than 60 seconds on average, the geometry was excluded.
 This criterion led to one set of branches being discarded due to the aneurysm being outside of the robot's achievable workspace.

-After training a model on the 360 initial demonstrations, more data was generated according to the dataset aggregation (DAgger) method~\cite{Ross2011}: the model was evaluated on all the training mazes, and when the model failed, the evaluation was paused, and the experimenter teleoperated the robot to the target.
-The sequence starting from when the experimenter takes over to when the target is reached is recorded as a new demonstration.
-Thus, the model can learn to recover from incorrect actions that it is prone to execute.
-By this method, 287 recovery demonstrations were added to the training set.
-The final training dataset consisted of a total of 647 demonstrations, including 218 normal demonstrations and 429 recovery demonstrations.
+After training a policy on the 360 initial demonstrations, more data was generated according to the dataset aggregation (DAgger) method~\cite{Ross2011}: the policy was evaluated on all the training mazes, and when the policy failed, the evaluation was paused, and the experimenter teleoperated the robot to the target.
+Only the recovery segment was recorded.
+Thus, the policy can learn to recover from incorrect actions that it is prone to execute.
+By this method, 287 recovery demonstrations were added to the training set, resulting in 647 total demonstrations (218 normal, 429 recovery).